Lower School Curriculum (K–4)

 Music

-The curriculum for 2nd Grade music concentrates on expanding the students' music vocabulary.
-Students learn American patriotic music.
+The curriculum for second grade music concentrates on expanding the students’ music vocabulary.
+Students learn how to read rhythms involving quarter notes, eighth notes, half notes, and rests.
+They study American patriotic music.
 A unit on instrument families focuses on identifying the sound and proper names of the various instruments of the orchestra.
 The entire grade rehearses several songs that are performed onstage as part of the annual 2nd Grade Fairy Tale Play.

 Physical Education